naoumov-ilia/naoumov-ilia.github.io/en/about.md

 ---
 layout: page
-title: "About the Project"
+title: About
 lang: en
+ref: about
+description: General information about the project, its goals, and its content.
 permalink: /en/about/
 ---

-This website presents research materials, theoretical models, and explanatory diagrams.

-## Goal of the project

-The goal of this project is to present ideas and models in a clear and accessible form.
+This project is designed to publish materials on the research topic in a clear and independent format.

-## Author

-You can briefly describe the author here:

-- name
-- field of interest
-- research topics

-## Website content

-The website includes:
+The website may include:

-- research articles
+- articles
-- diagrams and illustrations
+- diagrams
+- infographics
-- downloadable PDF materials
+- PDF materials
+- answers to questions
+- contact information

+This format makes it possible to build a complete body of materials without depending on external publishing platforms.